Celmisia haastii

 Celmisia haastii (Haast's mountain daisy) is a perennial alpine plant species of the family Asteraceae, native to New Zealand.

 The larvae of the leaf miner moth Stigmella childi feed on the leaves of this plant.

+Two varieties are recognised within the species.
+C. haastii var. haastii is found in the southern South Island, whereas C. haastii var. tomentosa is endemic to the Rock and Pillar Range.